Geographic Distribution and Habitat

 Size, Weight, and Lifespan

 As one of the world’s largest monkeys, drills display extreme sexual dimorphism, with males growing to double the size of females.
+Sexual dimorphism is distinct differences in size or appearance between the sexes of an animal in addition to differences between the reproductive organs themselves.
 On average, a male drill can grow to about 70 lbs (32 kg) with his more petite female counterpart weighing at about 26 lbs (12 kg).
 Average length at maturity is 22 in (56 cm).